kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-7: Broken Lesser Obsidian Gates

-A pair of large, obsidian valves lie shattered on the floor here.
-It is clear that they bear a resemblance to the more iconic ones found on level 5 (area 5-6), even if they are much smaller.
-Beyond the doors is a completely collapsed corridor that once led to a major shrine to Rimmaq-Isfet.
-The shrine was cleansed by the Archonteans in antiquity, and the access route to it collapsed.
-The heqeti are beginning the slow process digging their way back to the shrine.GM Note: The lost shrine provides a possibility for GM expansion.
+* A pair of large, obsidian valves (similar to the iconic ones of 5-6, though much smaller) lie shattered on the floor here.
+	* Beyond is a completely collapsed corridor that once led to a major shrine to Rimmaq-Isfet.
+It was cleansed by the Archonteans in antiquity, and the access route to it collapsed.
+		* The heqeti have begun the slow process digging back to the shrine.
+		* GM Note: The lost shrine provides a possibility for GM expansion.

 ### 10-8: Heqeti Shrine